stackflows-com/php-client-stackflows/docs/Api/OperationsApi.md

     // This is optional, `GuzzleHttp\Client` will be used as default. new GuzzleHttp\Client()
 );
-$includeownercompanycategorytagscommentsCounttagsCountdiagrams = ut; // string | Possible includes
+$includeownercompanycategorytagscommentsCounttagsCountdiagrams = repudiandae; // string | Possible includes
-$filterWithAnyTagstestTaganotherTestTag = eos; // string | Will return models that has any of specified tags
+$filterWithAnyTagstestTaganotherTestTag = ut; // string | Will return models that has any of specified tags
-$filterWithoutAnyTags1 = vel; // string | Will return list of all models that has no tags at all
+$filterWithoutAnyTags1 = voluptatem; // string | Will return list of all models that has no tags at all
-$filterAutocompletetes = delectus; // string | Retrieve list that has \"tes\" at the start of their name
+$filterAutocompletetes = odit; // string | Retrieve list that has \"tes\" at the start of their name
-$filterSearchtes = voluptatem; // string | Retrieve list that has \"tes\" in their name
+$filterSearchtes = mollitia; // string | Retrieve list that has \"tes\" in their name
-$filterCategories12 = eos; // string | Filter by specific categories
+$filterCategories12 = ad; // string | Filter by specific categories
 $filterUncategorized = true; // bool | List only uncategorized process models.
 $filterSubscribable = true; // bool | List only subscribable process models.
-$sortnameCreatedAtUpdatedAt = fuga; // string | Sorting example
+$sortnameCreatedAtUpdatedAt = nesciunt; // string | Sorting example
 $contentType = application/json; // string |
 $accept = application/json; // string |